 Your graduate education provides you with the flexibility and skills to pursue both academic and non-academic options.
 Many of you will make a choice to pursue an academic career as faculty, administrators, or researchers.
 Others may choose a career as a researcher within industry or for a government agency, a management consultant, a writer and editor for a publishing firm, or a multitude of other options.
 Your choices are diverse, and they may vary throughout your career.
 Some of you may start in academia and transition to a position as a consultant, researcher, or entrepreneur.

 How SCS Career Services Can Help You

 Join other students on Handshake @ Illinois.
 Handshake @ Illinois is the new University career services platform and is the online job system that allows industry and government employers to communicate with you about job opportunities and when they will visit campus for recruiting activities.
 The system is only accessible to those who have registered and been approved by Career Services.

 Whatever your career needs, Career Services can support you during your time at the University of Illinois at Urbana-Champaign.
 We can help you to assess your skills, interests, values, and experiences as they relate to your long-range career goals, and support you in your search.
 Being able to talk about yourself and about your strengths can be essential in networking, interviewing, and successfully landing the opportunity that matches your long-term goals, whether inside or outside of academia.
 We can support you in your search and help you to prepare your résumé, CV and application materials, practice your interview skills, and assist you in negotiating your offer.

 Career Services is dedicated to you.
 Schedule an appointment with Patricia Simpson to help you with your needs.
-Call (217) 333-1051 or visit http://www.meetme.so/plbsimpson to set up and appointment.
+Call (217) 333-1051 to set an appointment.